TheRabbittt/rpi-docker-setup/README.md

     external: true
 ```

-Once the container is up you should be able to reach bitwarden through ```http://{raspberrypi-ip}:8080```, although you won't be able to create an account or use it just yet.
+Once the container Is up you should be able to reach bitwarden through ```http://<raspberrypi-ip>:8080```, although you won't be able to create an account or use it just yet.
 Bitwarden needs to go through HTTPS otherwise errors will occur.
 There are multiple ways of doing this, one way is through a reverse proxy which I found to be the easiest, I use NGINX Proxy Manager for this.

 ## Wireguard VPN
-I also have a VPN on my Pi to be able to reach my DNS and my LAN in general from outside my network.
+VPN to reach my DNS and my LAN from outside my network.
 There are different options out there but I choose wireguard and found it simple to configure.

 ``` Bash
 services:
   wireguard: